 GRA 6294 Labour Law and Labour Economics

-This course gives a specialization in fundamental aspects of EU labor law and Norwegian labor law and an introduction to labor economics.
-The course is an elective course in the third semester, and is part of the specialization in labor law, labor economics, and legal tech.
-The course will provide insight into, and understanding of the legal regulation of employment and labor relations from a European-law perspective.
+This course gives a specialization in fundamental aspects of EU labour law and Norwegian labour law and an introduction to labour economics.
+The course is an elective course in the third semester, and is part of the specialization in labour law, labour economics, and legal tech.
+The course will provide insight into, and understanding of the legal regulation of employment and labour relations from a European-law perspective.

 After completing the course the candidate shall have advanced knowledge of:

-- The ideas and foundations of labor law
+- The ideas and foundations of labour law

 - The management prerogatives